thoughtspot/thoughtspot.github.io/_end-user/r-scripts/create-r-scripts.md

 ![]({{ site.baseurl }}/images/r-csv-basic.png)

-This basic script returns the exact same table results as if you did the query directly in ThoughtSpot and selected the table view, barring some additional formatting you get for free on the search.
+This basic script returns the same table results as if you did the query directly in ThoughtSpot and selected the table view, barring some additional formatting you get for free on the search.